entigolabs/entigo-infralib-agent/README.md

   * api - send notifications to a custom API
     * url - url for the api
     * key - unique identifier for the api
+    * oauth - optional oauth2 configuration for the api
   * slack - send notifications to slack
     * token - slack access token, it's recommended to use custom replacement tags, e.g. `"{{ .output-custom.slack-token }}"`
     * channel_id - slack channel id